Million Dollar Mystery: Marketing contest

 Producer Dino De Laurentiis conceived the idea for Million Dollar Mystery when he visited New York and saw a row of people lining up for what he presumably thought was a movie.
 A companion told De Laurentiis that they were actually lining up for lottery tickets.

 Glad Bags sponsored a sweepstakes timed for the film's release.
 The company gave away entry forms, and the audience would fill out these forms with their answer to where the last million is hiding, based on clues given in the film.
 De Laurentiis said of the film:

 De Laurentiis had high expectations for the film, but it did not turn out to be a hit.
-The winner of the contest ended up being 14-year-old Alesia Lenae Jones of Bakersfield, California, who successfully guessed that the loot was hidden in bridge of the nose of the Statue of Liberty.
+The winner of the contest ended up being 14-year-old Alesia Lenae Jones of Bakersfield, California, who successfully guessed that the loot was hidden in the bridge of the nose of the Statue of Liberty.
 Apparently, thousands of contestants had arrived at the same answer, and her entry was chosen in a random drawing.